Also known as

 Highbush Blueberry Overview

-The Highbush Blueberry is a flowering shrub indigenous to E. North America, which produces deciduous leaves that turn yellow or red in autumn.
-This plant is hardened if planted in cooler climates, and the beautiful flowers are well suited to decorate gardens.
-Due to their acid-loving nature, it is best to water them only with rainwater as tap water can have high levels of calcium and chlorine which can raise the pH of the soil.
-The fruits (berries) of the blueberry plant are edible and are commercially cultivated across the globe.
-It has become a household name in some areas where it is often used as an ingredient in baking pies.
-In fact, the fruit is regarded as a superfood, and is very high in anti-oxidants!
+Vaccinium corymbosum is an upright, deciduous shrub species from the Ericaceae family.
+Commonly known by the names Blueberry and Highbush Blueberry, amongst others.
+The Highbush Blueberry grows to medium size; it is indigenous to eastern North America and produces narrowly oval leaves that turn yellow, red and purple shades in autumn.
+This plant produces beautiful, pinkish-white, bell-shaped flowers which are well suited to both ornamental and kitchen gardens.
+The flowers lead onto edible, green berry fruits, which ripen to blue-black, termed blueberries.
+Due to their acid-loving nature, it is best to water them only with rainwater as tap water can have high levels of calcium and chlorine, which can raise the soil's pH.
+The fruits (berries) of the blueberry plant are commercially cultivated globally; to harvest, they should lift easily from the plant with no resistance.
+If the fruits do not easily come off the plant, leave them to ripen further.
+Blueberry has become a household name; it is often used as an ingredient in baking pies.
+The fruit is also regarded as a superfood and is very high in anti-oxidants!

 Common problems with Highbush Blueberry